 Faruk Ulay was born in Istanbul, Turkey in 1957.
-After receiving a Bachelor of Arts degree in Graphic Design from The State Academy of Fine Arts, he completed his Master of Arts degree in Visual Communications in Goldsmiths’ College in London, England.
-In 1982, he moved to the United States and established a design studio in Pasadena, California, where he focuses on authoring purely text-based, literary works as well as engaging text and visuals to create interdisciplinary, multi-layered projects.
+After receiving a Bachelor of Arts degree in Graphic Design from The State Academy of Fine Arts, he earned a postgraduate diploma in Visual Communications at Goldsmiths’ College, London.
+He moved to the United States in 1982, and settled in Pasadena, CA.

-In his work that embraces both verbal and visual elements, Faruk Ulay uses photography as his medium of choice to stimulate an ongoing dialogue between oppositions, a shifting landscape which put dichotomies into play: identity and difference, presence and absence, concrete and abstract, the past lingering in the present, among others.
-Urban landscapes, barren lands, and found objects are frequently featured in his photographs.
-Text accompanying these images live independently in the borrowed collective space and point to what is not accentuated in the photographs.
-It is hoped that viewers themselves can undertake the task of seeing the mutating world through the juxtaposition of images and rebuild it from their own perspective.
+In his work that embraces both verbal and visual elements, he uses photography as his medium of choice to stimulate an ongoing dialogue between oppositions, a shifting landscape which put dichotomies into play: identity and difference, presence and absence, concrete and abstract, the past lingering in the present.
+Urban landscapes, as well as barren lands, and found objects are frequently featured in his photographs.
+Text accompanying these images live independently in the collective space and point to what is not accentuated in the photographs.
+It is hoped that viewers could undertake the task of seeing the mutating world through the juxtaposition of images and rebuild it from their own perspective.

-In addition to the work that incorporates both the visual and the textual, Faruk Ulay has written eight volumes of short stories, two novels, and one non-fiction work – a design manifesto.
+In addition to the work that incorporates both the visual and the textual, Faruk Ulay has written ten volumes of short stories and experimental fiction, two novels, and one non-fiction work – a design manifesto.